riccibruno/riccibruno.github.io/_posts/2018-03-04-c++_order_of_evaluation.md

  6. New expression $$\Rightarrow$$ the allocation function is sequenced before the expressions in the initializer.
  7. Parenthesized initializer ($$e_1$$,...$$e_n$$) $$\Rightarrow$$ $$\forall i=1,\cdots,n-1$$ we have $$e_i < e_{i+1}$$.
    {% comment %}_ this is because vim is confused by the \_{% endcomment %}

+We new consider some examples to show how those rules work in action.
+The examples are roughly ordered in order of increasing complexity.
+To illustrate them we introduce _sequenced-before graphs_.
+A sequenced-before graph is the directed graph obtained from the sequenced-before partial order for some set of value/side effect computations where $$a \rightarrow b$$ means that $$a$$ is sequenced-before $$b$$.
+Sequenced-before graphs allows us to easily detect if one of the two conditions for undefinedness are present, and if they are not present to decypher the meaning of non-obvious expressions.
+Wihout further ado here are the graph legends we will use:

+![defs]

 <!-- kramdown links defs -->
 [draft_n4659]: {{ site.baseurl }}{% link /assets/c++_order_of_evaluation/n4659_final_c++17.pdf %}